Alan McGee: Political views

 In January 2000 he likened the Labour Party to Big Brother in George Orwell's Nineteen Eighty-Four, and accused Tony Blair of being a "control freak".
 He had previously been one of Labour's biggest financial donors, having donated £100,000 to the party.

 One of McGee's last acts as the head of Creation Records was to use £20,000 of the company's money to fund Malcolm McLaren's campaign to run for Mayor of London.

 In late 2009, McGee withdrew his support for the Labour Party, and wrote an article for The Sun on 1 October 2009 in which he praised Conservative leader David Cameron, saying that "at least David Cameron looks like a leader."

 In the 2010 general election, McGee stated that he had voted for Liberal Democrat Roger Williams.

+He endorsed the Scottish National Party ahead of the 2015 general election.

 Other media

 From 2006 to 2010, Alan McGee wrote for The Guardians weekly music blog.
-As of September 2011, McGee blogs for The Huffington Post UK.
+From 2011 to 2016, he blogged for The Huffington Post UK.